purang2/purang2/README.md

 Hello world!

 I'm an ordinary NLPer in 🇰🇷.
-I'm thinking about making creative and useful self-made open-source projects based on LLM, NLP.
+I'm thinking about making creative and useful self-made open-source projects based on Language Model, Machine Learning( NLP ).